Shomrat: History

 The kibbutz was established on 29 May 1948 by Hashomer Hatzair members from Czechoslovakia, Hungary and Romania on land that had belonged to the depopulated Palestinian village of al-Manshiyya, north of the village site, and also incorporated some land from al-Sumayriyya.
 Some of the founders had fought with the partisan forces against the Nazis in Europe, while the majority came out of various Nazi concentration camps.
 Most of the kibbutz founders made their way to Palestine as part of the Aliyah Bet organization, and were consequently interned in DP camps in Cyprus.
 The founders originally resided in the agricultural experimental government station near Acre, and moved to the permanent location in 1950.
-Following an armed attack by a group of Arabs from al-Manshiyya on Shomrat members who were on their way to work at the Na'aman shingle factory in which the kibbutz secretary was killed, Haganah forces were called in to remove the attackers.

-The kibbutz is located in the area of the Tribe of Asher, and is named after Shomer, one of Asher's sons.
-The name is also associated with the name of the Hashomer Hatzair movement to which the founders belonged.

 Designer Tzuri Gueta attended secondary school at Shomrat, and his first job was in the kibbutz knitting factory.

+In August of 1988, a gang rape occurred in the kibbutz resulting in changes to Israeli law on sexual assault.